Iron Monger: Obadiah Stane

 Since his death, Stane has made sporadic appearances as a spirit.
 During the "Dark Reign" storyline, Stane appears as a member of Pluto's jury of the damned to decide the fate of Zeus.
 During the "Chaos War" storyline, Stane is among the residents of the underworld who defend it from Amatsu-Mikaboshi.

 Simon Steele's employee

 Industrialist Simon Steele constructs a second version of the Iron Monger armor and has an employee wear the Iron Monger in battle against Dominic Fortune.

 Guardsmen operative

 The original Iron Monger armor was obtained by the United States government after Stane's death.
 General Lewis Haywerth has one of the Guardsmen use the Iron Monger to test U.S. Agent's combat skills.

 Joey Cosmatos's version

-Joey Cosmatos was Tony Stark's former college classmate that builds a third version of the Iron Monger suit from Obadiah's plans.
+Joey Cosmatos, Tony Stark's former college classmate, builds a third version of the Iron Monger suit from Obadiah's plans.
 The Iron Monger battlesuit is worn by the criminal Slagmire, an operative of underworld boss Mr. Desmond.

 Red Skull's agent

-The Red Skull later has one of his own agents use an Iron Monger suit in an assassination attempt against the Viper, but the Iron Monger battlesuit wearer is apparently killed by the Viper's men.
+The Red Skull has one of his own agents use an Iron Monger suit in an assassination attempt against the Viper, but the Iron Monger battlesuit wearer is apparently killed by the Viper's men.